ritishmodgil25/delta-demo/README.md

-# New readme file
+# New project
-This is ritish modgil.
+this project was created from local system created by ritish modgil.